Fude-1/petstore/README.md

 ## Usage
 1. Start the development server.

-2. Open your web browser and visit `http://localhost:443` to access the store website.
+2. Open your web browser and type https://petstoreke.onrender.com to access the store website.
+3.To run locally you can access using localhost:3000 or change the port number to your preference.

 ## Features
-- User registration and login.
 - Product(pet) browsing and search functionality.
-- Shopping cart management.
-- Secure checkout process.
+- Provision of pet Accessories.
-- Order history and tracking.
+- Product prescription and preference.
-- Admin dashboard for managing products, orders, and inventory.

 ## Technologies Used
-- React.js: Front-end framework for building the user interface.
 - Node.js: Back-end runtime environment for server-side logic.